A Dichotomy Theorem for Ordinal Ranks in MSO: Problem formulation

 This determines the optimal rank of a~witness~$x$ for a~tree~$t$.
 Namely, if in $t$ there is a~branch that infinitely often goes left, but visits only finitely many $\mathsf{c}$\=/labelled nodes, we have a~witness of rank $0$.
-Otherwise, we should consider every zone of $\mathsf{b}$\=/labelled nodes in $t$, surrounded by $\mathsf{c}$\=/labelled nodes; consider $x$ having $1$ in every left child in that zone; and take the minimum of ranks of such trees~$x$, over all choices of zones (not including the topmost zone, above the first $\mathsf{c}$ on a branch).
+Otherwise, we should consider every zone of $\mathsf{b}$\=/labelled nodes in~$t$, surrounded by $\mathsf{c}$\=/labelled nodes; consider $x$ having $1$ in every left child in that zone and in its root; and take the minimum of ranks of such trees~$x$, over all choices of zones (not including the topmost zone, above the first $\mathsf{c}$ on a~branch).
 Thus, every witness of a~tree~$t$ has rank at least $\eta$ if and only if every such zone results in rank at least $\eta$, and the former case does not hold.
-Such a~tree exists for every $\eta<\omega_1$, so the closure ordinal of $\CA$ is $\omega_1$. \end{example}
+Such a~tree exists for every $\eta<\omega_1$, so the closure ordinal of $\CA$ is $\omega_1$.
+The same holds for layered depths, so the layered ordinal of $\CA$ is $\omega_1$ as well. \end{exa}